Dear readers of ADxS.org, please forgive the disruption.

 Stress states correlate with DHEA deficiency.2

-DHEA and DHEA sulfate improve the stress resistance of the body by changing the
+DHEA and DHEA sulphate improve the body’s resistance to stress by changing the

 • IGF-1 production2